astronomer/docs/software_versioned_docs/version-0.32/configure-deployment.md

 ### Apache Airflow® scheduler

-The [Airflow scheduler](https://airflow.apache.org/docs/apache-airflow/stable/scheduler.html) is responsible for monitoring task execution and triggering downstream tasks once dependencies have been met.
+The [Apache Airflow® scheduler](https://airflow.apache.org/docs/apache-airflow/stable/scheduler.html) is responsible for monitoring task execution and triggering downstream tasks once dependencies have been met.

 If you experience delays in task execution, which you can track via the [Gantt Chart](https://airflow.apache.org/docs/apache-airflow/stable/ui.html#gantt-chart) view of the Airflow UI, we recommend increasing the AU allocated towards the scheduler.
 The default resource allocation is 10 AU.

-> **Tip:** To set alerts that notify you via email when your Airflow scheduler is underprovisioned, refer to [Airflow alerts](airflow-alerts.md).
+> **Tip:** To set alerts that notify you via email when your Airflow scheduler is underprovisioned, refer to [Apache Airflow® alerts](airflow-alerts.md).

 #### Scheduler count